-The Pedra Branca Project is located in the state of Ceará in northeastern Brazil, across the municipalities of Pedra Branca, Tauá, Boa Viagem and Independência.
-The project is approximately 280 km southwest of the city of Fortaleza.
+The Pedra Branca Project is located in the state of Ceará, in northeastern Brazil, across the municipalities of Pedra Branca, Tauá, Boa Viagem and Independência.
+The Project is approximately 280 km southwest of the state capital city of Fortaleza.
 Access from Fortaleza to the Pedra Branca Project is via paved highway BR-020.

-- Excellent infrastructure in and around Project area including power, paved roads and mine facilities
+- Excellent infrastructure in and around Project area including electrical power, paved roads and mine facilities/supplies.

 The project areas with historical and current exploration results is below.
 Please click to enlarge image.